You Want to Start a Learning Pod. Ofsted Wants to Shut Down Illegal Schools. Here's How to Do It Legally.

 Between January 2016 and March 2025, Ofsted opened over 1,500 investigations into suspected unregistered schools.
 They've secured 21 criminal convictions.
 The threshold for operating an illegal school is shockingly low: gather 5 children for more than 18 hours a week — or include just one child with an EHCP on a full-time basis — and you're on the wrong side of the law.
 The parents who get investigated aren't running dodgy operations in industrial units.
 They're well-meaning families who organised a learning pod in a village hall and didn't know the rules.

-The England Micro-School & Pod Kit gives you the complete legal framework, operational templates, and step-by-step guidance to start and run a learning pod or micro-school in England — without crossing the line into unregistered school territory.
+The England Micro-School & Pod Kit is your Ofsted-Proof Blueprint — the complete legal framework, operational templates, and step-by-step guidance to start and run a learning pod in England without crossing the line into unregistered school territory.

 The Pod Parent Agreement Template

-A fill-in-the-blank contract for every family in your pod.
-It covers financial contributions (who pays what, when, and how), tutor hiring arrangements, venue responsibilities, term dates, withdrawal notice periods, and dispute resolution.
-The agreement that prevents the inevitable argument three months in when one family hasn't paid their share and another wants to change the schedule.
+Money and scheduling disagreements kill more pods than Ofsted does.
+This is a fill-in-the-blank contract for every family in your pod — covering financial contributions, tutor hiring arrangements, venue responsibilities, term dates, withdrawal notice periods, and dispute resolution.
 Sign it before the first session, not after the first crisis.

 The UK Safeguarding Policy Template